 Description: This course focuses on practicing forensic science and analyzing evidence found at crime scenes.
-The fundamental objective is to teach the basic processes and principles of scientific thinking so as to apply them to solving problems.
-Student can expect class to contain lectures on various topics in relation to forensic techniques.
+The fundamental objective is to teach the processes and principles of scientific thinking so as to apply them to solving problems.
+Students can expect the class to contain lectures on